nordseele/hans_2/readme.md

 #### Hans 2

-Hans 2 converts OSC UDP and serial MIDI to II and sends that over I2C to ER-301 and TXo.
+_OSC UDP and serial MIDI to II over i2c to ER-301 and TXo._

-- Support for MIDI over USB and BLE tba - Version 2 of Hans now runs on RPI PICO W and is programmed in C. This is the first draft.
+Support for MIDI over USB and BLE tba - Version 2 of Hans now runs on RPI PICO W and is programmed in C. This is the first draft.
 Hardware and enclosure exist, not yet available, not yet open sourced.
 No ETA on a "stable" version or release, even though what we have here is fully working.

-Version: 0.1
+##### _Version: 0.1_